xando/buzzy/docs/index.rst

 .. function:: buzzy.render.content(content, target_file)

-   Renderer class to create a file from a content.
+   A renderer class to create a file from a content.

    :param content: content to put inside he file
    :param target_file: name of the destination file